Edvardas Turauskas: Career in Lithuania

-Turauskas was also active in Lithuanian Catholic life.
-He was elected chairman of the central committee of the Ateitis Federation during a conference on 17–18 September 1926 and was reelected in July 1927 and June 1930.
+Turauskas was also active in the Lithuanian Catholic life.
+He was elected as the chairman of the central committee of the Ateitis Federation during a conference on 17–18 September 1926 and was reelected in July 1927 and June 1930.
 For some time, he also served as the federation's treasurer and judge.
 He organized various events, delivered lectures, wrote articles to the federation's press.
 He also returned to the Catholic Action Center and joined the Lithuanian section of the Society of Saint Vincent de Paul.
 As a member of the Lithuanian Catholic Academy of Science, in 1933, he published a study on the sovereignty of the Church and the state which reflected the growing friction between the ruling Lithuanian Nationalist Union and the Catholic Church in Lithuania.
 He also published booklets on nationalism and Christianity (1928), fundamentals of law (1929), introduction to the League of Nations (1932), and news agencies (1933) as well as translated from French works by Émile Guerry (1928), François Olivier-Martin (1931), and Étienne Magnin (1932).